rails/webpacker/README.md

 # config/webpacker.yml
 development:
   ...
-  # Verifies that versions and hashed value of the package contents in the project's package.json
+  # Verifies that correct packages and versions are installed by inspecting package.json, yarn.lock, and node_modules
   check_yarn_integrity: false
 ```